mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 I have a question about the regulation of the breath.
 If I feel like I can’t breathe, is that my mind attaching to the difficulty?

 **Katagiri Roshi:** Yes, in a sense.
-The mind is connected with your breath and the body.
-So sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
+The mind is connected with your breath and the body, so sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
 But sometimes breath is connected with the body, and also nerves; well, many ways.
 And also sometimes circumstances, environment.
 So, we have to check.
 Okay?

 **Question:** Check what?